khulnasoft-lab/design.khulnasoft.com/doc/pajamas-ui-kit.md

 For both breakpoints and sizes, numerically prefixing the abbreviations correctly orders them in the asset library in a way that helps a user understand hierarchy (see examples below).

-Because we’d like to use a single Figma frame as a design spec (as opposed to linking to multiple frames), having common assets within one parent frame is the easiest way to share and incorporate designs into [Pajamas][pajamas], issues, and merge requests, etc.
+Related components are placed within one parent frame (as opposed to one “floating” frame for each component).
+For example, all button variations are inside its “Variants” frame.
+This way, we can link to a single Figma frame as a design spec, in the [Pajamas documentation][pajamas], issues, merge requests, and other places.

 We aim to keep the hierarchy [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself), and focus on structure specific to component context.
 If we didn’t put variants within a frame, we’d prevent the naming from being verbose, but it’d be at the cost of not having a specific frame to link to as a design spec.